The Ronettes: Rise to prominence with Phil Spector

-"Baby, I Love You"

 After the overnight success of their first Phil Spector single, Spector was eager to do a follow-up with the Ronettes.
 He wrote "Baby, I Love You", again with Jeff Barry and Ellie Greenwich, and urged the Ronettes to leave New York for California to record the song at Gold Star Studios.
 A problem arose when the Ronettes were scheduled to leave for Dick Clark's "Caravan of Stars" tour across the United States.
 In lieu of having the Ronettes skip the Dick Clark tour, Spector decided Estelle and Nedra would do the tour with cousin Elaine, a former member of the group.
 Ronnie left for California to record "Baby, I Love You" with Darlene Love, Cher, and Sonny Bono subbing for Estelle and Nedra on back-up vocals.
 "Baby, I Love You" had an even denser arrangement, featuring Leon Russell on piano.
 The song was recorded in the early fall of 1963 and released in November that year.
 It was slightly less successful than "Be My Baby" on the charts, reaching number 24 Pop, number 6 R&B in the United States and number 11 in the United Kingdom.

-A Christmas Gift for You from Phil Spector

 All three Ronettes, along with every other artist who was signed with Phil Spector in 1963, were featured on the Christmas LP A Christmas Gift for You from Phil Spector.
 For this album, the Ronettes recorded three songs: "I Saw Mommy Kissing Santa Claus", "Frosty the Snowman", and "Sleigh Ride".
 All artists sang on the album's finale, "Silent Night", which opened with a spoken message from Phil Spector, wishing a Merry Christmas and thanking everyone for supporting the cooperative artists.

 In his desire for absolute perfection on the album, Spector pushed his artists to belt out their lyrics as powerfully as they could.
 "The Christmas album was the one where I'd thought I'd lost it mentally."
 Nedra later said.
 "I heard the parts.
 I swore I'd put them down, but they said it wasn't on the tape."